LDeer03/web-dev-hw/assignment_10/README.md

 15. Free Response: Summarize your work cycle for this assignment.

 I went back to my old format.
 Read assignment.
-Start Atom pages.
-Read learning pages while creating page.
+Start Atom files.
+Read learning material while creating my page.
 Watch the video.
 Tweak assignment.
+This system definitely works well for me.
+I feel like I grasp the concepts better.

+I can say that it is harder to stay motivated while being sheltered in place.
+I am more productive when I am busy.